Protect your car with insurance for Ontario drivers

 We’ll waive your deductible up to $1,000 in the event of a hit-and-run if it’s reported to the police within 24 hours.

 Car insurance rates are unique for each driver.
-Insurance companies look at your personal driving and claims history.
+Car insurance companies in Ontario look at your personal driving and claims history.
 They also consider where you live and the type of vehicle you have.
 Plus, they’ll factor in how you use your car.
 Here are some examples of the average price of car insurance with Sonnet in Ontario.
 Get a free online car insurance quote to see how much you would pay.

-The average person in Waterloo, can bundle their home and auto insurance for less than the average household spends monthly on dining out.
+The average person in Waterloo, can bundle their home and car insurance for less than the average household spends monthly on dining out.

-The cost of insuring an older vehicle in Newmarket is on average around half of a typical monthly grocery budget for two.
+The cost of insuring an older vehicle in Mississauga is on average around half of a typical monthly grocery budget for two.

 “…I’ve enjoyed the easy customer service and quick responses to all of my questions.
 I look forward to adding home insurance in the near future.”
 “From the moment we joined Sonnet, we felt protected.
 We were fully covered for damages to our vehicle and couldn’t be happier with the repair outcome.
 The process was a breeze!”

-How you can save on auto insurance in Ontario
+How you can save on car insurance in Ontario

 Canadian University Alumni